poojagupta20/DSpace_Documentation_DiracAI/README.md

      `GRANT ALL PRIVILEGES ON DATABASE dspace TO dspace;`

-## Installation of tomcat and solr
+## Installation of  servers and search engine :  tomcat and solr
+-   Apache Solr is an open-source search engine and enterprise search platform.
+Apache Tomcat is a free, open-source web server and servlet container that's used to host Java-based web applications.

 -   `cd servers/`